 A Spanish television commercial project is one way students and instructors can use original video recordings in teaching and learning.
 In STEM areas, video word problems are another possibility.
 It’s not hard to produce a simple video that is rough around the edges.
-However, if you need high production values be prepared to spend many hours working with expensive hardware and software.
+If you need high production values, prepare to spend time with more complex hardware and software.

-The Remix website provides lots of ideas for student projects and assignments that involve video recording (follow link and click “Video” at top of page).
+The Remix website provides lots of ideas for student projects and assignments that involve video recording.

 At Notre Dame

-- Loans – Video recorders, tripods, and microphones
+- OIT Loans – Video cameras, GoPros, tripods, and microphones

-- Software on public computers: Adobe Premiere Pro, Movie Maker (Windows), and iMovie (Mac)
+- Software in computer labs and classrooms: Adobe Premiere Pro, Movie Maker (Windows), and iMovie (Mac)

 - One-Button Studio – plug in a flash drive and press one button to record and save a video.
 Contact: Center for Digital Scholarship (631-4900)

 - Remix-U tutorials on Adobe Premiere and Video Recording